 The journey to the Hotel in Santa Clara took me something like 16 hours.
-It was long, arduous and at times despairing, but was it worth it?
+It was long, arduous, and at times despairing, but was it worth it?
 Absolutely!
-I made the epic journey with my Pythian (and former Nokia) colleague Andrew Moore, and once at the conference we met up with more members of our Pythian MySQL team; Marco Tusa, Raj Thukral, and Singer Wang.
-We all ran into former colleagues at the conference, caught up with old friends and made some new friends.
+I made the epic journey with my Pythian (and former Nokia) colleague Andrew Moore, and once at the conference we met up with more members of our Pythian MySQL team: Marco Tusa, Raj Thukral, and Singer Wang.
+We all ran into former colleagues at the conference, caught up with old friends, and made some new friends.
 The conference this year was buzzing with enthusiasm, learning, and creativity.
 I’m delighted to say it delivered everything I anticipated and more.

-The conference schedule for me started on the Tuesday morning when I delivered a tutorial with Henrik Ingo, titled “How to evaluate which MySQL High Availability solution best suits you.”
-It’s the first time I’d presented and I admit I was really feeling rather nervous, that said Henrik’s a seasoned speaker and once the tutorial began he was quick to make me feel at ease.
-Fast forward 3 hours, the presentation had been delivered and we had some positive feedback via twitter, which was nice.
-The thought of getting up and speaking in front of a group of people isn’t second nature to me, however having done it once I can honestly say it was a great experience.
-I’ll certainly look to submit other talks and would actively encourage others to do the same.
+For me, the conference schedule started on the Tuesday morning I presented a tutorial with Henrik Ingo entitled “How to evaluate which MySQL High Availability solution best suits you”.
+It was the first time I’d presented, and I admit I was feeling rather nervous.
+However, Henrik is a seasoned speaker and was quick to make me feel at ease once the tutorial began.
+Fast forward 3 hours, and the presentation had been delivered.
+We had some positive feedback via Twitter, which was nice.
+The thought of getting up and speaking in front of a group of people isn’t second nature to me; however, having done it once, I can honestly say it was a great experience.
+I will certainly submit other talks and actively encourage others to do the same.

-Sessions by my colleagues were well received, Marco gave a talk on migrating from Oracle to MySQL, Raj a talk on scaling MySQL based on an actual Pythian use case, Singer a talk on MySQL Security and all the while Andrew was measuring his tweet frequency on a per second scale as @mysqlboy.
+Sessions by my colleagues were well received.
+Marco gave a talk on migrating from Oracle to MySQL, Raj a talk on scaling MySQL based on an actual Pythian use case, Singer a talk on MySQL Security, and all the while, Andrew was measuring his tweet frequency on a per second scale as @mysqlboy.
 The conference was further enhanced by the quality of stands in the exhibition hall.
-I had interesting chats with the guys on the TokuTek and Infobright stands, and was lucky enough to win one of the Remote Control Helicopters from the CouchDB stand.
-The lightening talks were fun, the Birds of a Feather sessions useful, the Community Awards deserved.
-All in all this was a great conference, both in terms of organization and content.
+I had interesting chats with the guys at the TokuTek and Infobright stands, and was lucky enough to win one of the Remote Control Helicopters from the CouchDB stand.
+The lightening talks were fun, the Birds of a Feather sessions useful, and the Community Awards deserved.
+All in all, this was a great conference, both in terms of organization and content.

-Percona have already announced they will be running the Percona Live MySQL Conference and Expo in Santa Clara again in April 2013, and if this years conference was anything to go by it’s going to be another cracker – well done to everyone involved!
-To tide me over until next year, I’m also looking forward to the Percona Live London event later in the year, and am already thinking of sessions I can submit!
+Percona has already announced they will be running the Percona Live MySQL Conference and Expo in Santa Clara again in April 2013, and if this years conference was anything to go by it’s going to be another cracker – well done to everyone involved!
+To tide me over until next year, I’m also looking forward to the Percona Live London event later in the year and am already thinking of sessions I can submit!